pnp/sp-dev-fx-webparts/samples/react-comparer/README.md

 ## Summary

 Allows users to compare Before and After pictures, with a draggable slider.
-Implements a custom file picker.
+Also implements a custom file picker.

 ## Background